Genivia/ugrep/README.md

     ugrep -v -q '[^[:ascii:]]' myfile && echo "does not contain Unicode"

+To check if a file has any invalid Unicode characters (here we include the code point U+FFFD as an error, because it is often used to flag invalid UTF encodings):

+    ugrep -q '[^\p{Unicode}--[\xFFFD]]' myfile && echo "contains invalid Unicode"

 ### 6) searching UTF-encoded files

-To search for `lorem` in a UTF-16 file:
+To search for `lorem` in a UTF-16 file, color-highlighting the matches:

-    ugrep 'lorem' utf16lorem.txt
+    ugrep --color 'lorem' utf16lorem.txt

 To make sure we match `lorem` as a word in lower/upper case:

-    ugrep -w -i 'lorem' utf16lorem.txt
+    ugrep --color -w -i 'lorem' utf16lorem.txt

-When utf16lorem.txt has no UTF-16 BOM:
+When utf16lorem.txt has no UTF-16 BOM we can specify UTF-16 file encoding:

     ugrep --file-format=UTF-16 -w -i 'lorem' utf16lorem.txt

 ### 7) searching for identifiers in source code

-To search for the identifier `main` as a word:
+To search for the identifier `main` as a word, showing line and column numbers with the matches:

     ugrep -nk -o '\<main\>' myfile.cpp